Easy Sweet Potato Casserole with Pecan Crumble Topping

 Every Thanksgiving, Andrew and I have dinner at my parent’s house, then have dessert with his family.
 The reason we always eat with my parents is because I have to be gluten free.
 My mother is also gluten free, so they prepare the entire Thanksgiving dinner with 100% gluten free I-can-actually-eat-the-food ingredients, and I don’t have to worry about cross contamination.
 It’s just a big stress relief, especially around the holidays when things are already stressful.

 Speaking of gluten free, do you have your stuffing recipe yet?
 If you want really melt-in-your-mouth good, check out my Root Vegetable Gluten Free Stuffing.
 I’ll definitely be making it this year.
-I’ve also rounded up 24 Gluten Free Desserts for the Holidays, to make sure you don’t miss out on the there’s-always-room-for-dessert feeling this year.

 While I love that we have this option of a gluten free Thanksgiving (except when I get my own house, in which case I hope to be hosting!), I do sometimes feel bad that Andrew doesn’t get a chance to spend the main meal with his family.
 So, I’m trying to bring some of the traditional foods that he’s used to over to our table.